Joseph Bambera

-Joseph Charles Bambera (born March 21, 1956) is an American prelate of the Roman Catholic Church.
-He is the tenth and current Bishop of Scranton, serving since April 26, 2010.
+Joseph Charles Bambera (born March 21, 1956) is an American Catholic prelate who has served as Bishop of Scranton in Pennsylvania since 2010.

 Biography

 Early life and education

-Joseph Bambera was born in Carbondale, Pennsylvania, to Joseph and Irene (née Kucharski) Bambera.
+Joseph Bambera was born on March 21, 1956, in Carbondale, Pennsylvania, to Joseph and Irene (née Kucharski) Bambera.
 One of two children, he has a sister, Karen.
-He attended St. Rose of Lima Elementary School and graduated from St. Rose of Lima High School in 1974.
-Following graduation, Bambera entered the University of Pittsburgh and earned a Bachelor of Arts degree in art history in 1978.
+He attended St. Rose of Lima Elementary School and graduated from St. Rose of Lima High School, both in Carbondale, in 1974.
+Following his graduation, Bambera entered the University of Pittsburgh, earning a Bachelor of Arts degree in art history there in 1978.

-Bambera then began his studies for the priesthood, attending the University of Scranton and St. Pius X Seminary in Dalton, Pennsylvania.
+Bambera then began his studies for the priesthood, attending the University of Scranton in Scranton, Pennsylvania, and St. Pius X Seminary in Dalton, Pennsylvania.
 He continued his studies at Mary Immaculate Seminary in Northampton, Pennsylvania, where he earned a Master of Divinity degree in 1982.
 He was ordained to the diaconate by Bishop J. Carroll McCormick on May 14, 1983.

 Priestly ministry

-Bambera was ordained to the priesthood for the Diocese of Scranton by Bishop John J. O'Connor on November 5, 1983.
-After his ordination, Bambera was assigned as an assistant pastor at St. Mary of the Assumption Parish in Scranton, Pennsylvania, where he remained for four years.
+Bambera was ordained to the priesthood for the Diocese of Scranton by Bishop John J. O'Connor on November 5, 1983 at St. Peter's Cathedral in Scranton.
+After his ordination, the diocese assigned Bambera as an assistant pastor at St. Mary of the Assumption Parish in Scranton, where he remained for four years.

-In 1987, Bambera was transferred to the St. Peter's Cathedral Parish in Scranton.
-He served as auditor on the diocesan tribunal, spiritual director of the Legion of Mary, campus minister at Lackawanna College in Scranton and diocesan director of pilgrimages.
+In 1987, Bambera was transferred to the St. Peter's Cathedral Parish.
+He served as auditor on the diocesan tribunal, spiritual director of the Legion of Mary chapter, campus minister at Lackawanna College in Scranton and diocesan director of pilgrimages.
 In 1989, Bambera entered St. Paul's University in Ottawa, Ontario, earning a Licentiate of Canon Law in 1991.

 Upon his return to Scranton, Bambera was appointed a judge on the diocesan tribunal.
 He was later named diocesan director of ecumenism and interfaith affairs in 1993, and vicar for priests in 1995.
-During his time as priest, Bambera served as pastor in several Pennsylvania parishes:
+During the 1990s and 2000s, Bambera served as pastor in several Pennsylvania parishes: